Maddy1107/YoutubeWarehouseDSProject/README.md

 ## Approach

-1. Start by setting up a Streamlit application using the python library "streamlit", which provides an easy-to-use interface for users to enter a YouTube channel ID, view channel details, and select channels to migrate.
-2. Establish a connection to the YouTube API V3, which allows me to retrieve channel and video data by utilizing the Google API client library for Python.
+1. Start by establishing a connection to the YouTube API V3, which allows me to retrieve channel and video data by utilizing the Google API client library for Python.

-3. Store the retrieved data in a MongoDB data lake, as MongoDB is a suitable choice for handling unstructured and semi-structured data.
-This is done by firstly writing a    method to retrieve the previously called api call and storing the same data in the database in 3 different collections.
+2. Next step is to setup a database connection and make necessary tables to fill in data.
+In this case i used MySQL.

+3. Then by setting up a Streamlit application using the python library "streamlit", it provides an easy-to-use interface for users to enter a YouTube channel ID, view channel details.
+Also, using suitable functions and the api the data was retrieved and stored in lists

-4. Transferring the collected data from multiple channels namely the channels,videos and comments to a SQL data warehouse, utilizing a SQL database like MySQL or PostgreSQL for this purpose.
+4. For the next step we have to store the retrieved data from multiple channels namely the channels,videos and comments to a SQL data warehouse, utilizing a SQL database like MySQL

-5. Utilize SQL queries to join tables within the SQL data warehouse and retrieve specific channel data based on user input.
-For that the SQL table previously made has to be properly given the the foreign and the primary key.
+5. Now, with the help of SQL queries to retrieve specific channel data based on user input by joining within the SQL tables For that the SQL table was previously made and should have proper foreign and the primary key.

 6. The retrieved data is displayed within the Streamlit application, leveraging Streamlit's data visualization capabilities to create charts and graphs for users to analyze the data.